TITLE 2: GOVERNMENTAL ORGANIZATION

 5) A Case Summary Report will be completed at the conclusion of each investigation.

-A) Case Summary Reports will be submitted to the Chief of Investigations for approval.
+A) Case Summary Reports will be submitted to the Deputy Inspector General for approval.

-B) The approved Case Summary Reports then will be submitted to the Inspector General for final approval.
+B) The approved Case Summary Reports then will be submitted to the Inspector General or, for cases involving alleged violations of the State Officials and Employees Ethics Act [5 ILCS 430/5], to the Executive Inspector General for final approval.

 D) In the case of a violation of the Lobbyist Registration Act [25 ILCS 170], the Inspector General may submit the investigation to the appropriate State's Attorney or to the Attorney General as provided by law.